adamslieke/adams-lieke-starter-hugo-academic/content/post/getting-started/index.md

 # Summary for listings and search engines
 summary: Freedom is a great thing.
-My role for the external and internal communication of this festival celebrating and remembering freedom.
+My role for the external and internal communication of this festival in order to celebrate and remember freedom.

 # Link this post with a project
 projects: []